apple/swift-nio/README.md

 #### Swift versions

+#### SwiftNIO 1 (the stable, released version)

-The latest released SwiftNIO version supports Swift 4.0, 4.1, and 4.2.
+The latest released SwiftNIO 1 version supports Swift 4.0, 4.1, 4.2, and 5.0.

+#### SwiftNIO 2 (the in development version)

+SwiftNIO 2 will support Swift 5.0.

 ### Compatibility